hc-fcc-responsive-web-design/personal-portfolio-webpage/README.md

 ## Objective

 Build an app that is functionally similar to https://personal-portfolio.freecodecamp.rocks.
+Do not copy this demo project.
+Fulfill the user stories and pass all the tests below to complete this project.
+Give it your own personal style.
+Happy Coding!

 ## User Stories